acfabro/assignment2-deployment/README.md

 1. Import `database/database.sql` to your MySQL database.

 2. Open `deploy.sh` and edit your database settings.
+I.e. your database's IP address, database name, and credentials.

 ```
 export DB_HOST=127.0.0.1